 The school is situated on the Dukes Highway and is very accessible.
 Parking is available at the front of the school or on Parkin Hall Road.
 There is limited public bus transport from Adelaide and Murray Bridge.

 Local Government body

 The Coorong District Council has offices based in Meningie, Tintinara and Tailem Bend.
-The Council is responsible for part funding of School Community Library.
+The Council is responsible for part funding of School Community Library and has a representative on the Library Board.

 10. SUMMARY